Parallax-Advanced-Research/ITM/Running-TAD.md

 ## Installation

+On Linux, ensure you have installed packages python3, python3-venv, and git first.
+Python must be version 3.10 or 3.11.
+You will also need gitlab and github accounts with ssh key access; contact Soartech (Nick Paul, nicholas.paul@soartech.com) with your github account name to be added to their repository for access.
+Then to install:

+cd [TAD root]
+./install.sh

+To run in training mode:

+cd [TAD root]
+source venv/bin/activate
+./run-servers.sh
+./tad_tester.sh --training
+./stop-servers.sh

+To run in testing mode:

+cd [TAD root]
+source venv/bin/activate
+./tad_tester.sh

+Integration Developers: After you change the source state of any of the other teams' repositories in .deprepos/, and test the changes in TAD, run the following to update the state of the TAD repository so others will use the changes.
+This will record specific commits to the other repos to be used, and patches for any code you've changed, that will be reused the next time someone calls "run-servers.sh" with your changes:

+cd [TAD root]
+source venv/bin/activate
+./save-repos-state.sh
+git add repo-cfgs/*.patch
+git add repo-cfgs/*-commit-hash
+git commit -m "Updated dependent repository configuration." git push

 TAD is tested to work on Python 3.10 and 3.11.
 TAD is currently setup to run via the commandline via the tad.py script in this projects root directory.